 UK Music, the umbrella body for the commercial music industry, has produced a manifesto for the 2017 General Election focusing on the main priorities to enable the sector to thrive.

 The manifesto is aimed at all political parties contesting the June 8 election and sets out a five-point plan to build the right framework for the industry in the coming years as the next Government leads Brexit negotiations and plans for a future beyond the EU.

-UK Music wants to ensure the continued prosperity of the music sector, which contributes £4.1 billion to the economy and employs almost 120,000 people by calling for action in the following fields:
+UK Music wants to ensure the continued prosperity of the music sector, which contributes £4.4 billion to the economy and employs over 140,000 people by calling for action in the following fields: